Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 People will not just find you.

-You have to find the people who will be interested in what you have to offer and make a presence.
+You have to find the people who will be interested in your offer and make a presence.

 They are out there.
 You just have to look for them.